You're Invited!

 • Preheat oven to 450℉.

 • Wash, core and cut the tomatoes into halves.
-Spread the tomatoes (including the vine tomatoes for garnish, if using), garlic, and onions onto a rimmed baking sheet.
-Drizzle with ½ cup of olive oil and season with salt and pepper.
+Spread them along with the garlic and onions on a rimmed baking sheet.
+Drizzle with ½ cup of olive oil and sprinkle with salt and pepper.
 Roast for 20-30 minutes, or until caramelized.

-• Once roasted, remove the vine tomatoes to a plate to use later and transfer the remaining ingredients to a large stock pot.
-Add ¾ of the chicken stock, bay leaves, and butter.
-Bring the mixture to a boil, then reduce the heat and simmer for 15-20 minutes, until the liquid has reduced by a third.
+• Once roasted, place the mixture in a large stock pot.
+Add 3 cups of the chicken broth, bay leaves, and butter.
+Bring it to a boil, then reduce the heat and simmer uncovered for 15-20 minutes, until the liquid has reduced by a third.

 • Season to taste with salt and pepper.
-Garnish individual servings with a few roasted vine tomatoes and a splash of remaining heavy cream.
+Garnish individual servings with a splash of remaining heavy cream.

 Notes